andymccurdy/claude-code-devcontainer-template/README.md

 Anthropic provides a standard [devcontainer feature](https://containers.dev/implementors/features/) to install Claude Code.
 Claude Code stores its configuration and authentication token within the devcontainer.
 When the devcontainer is rebuilt (which I find happens frequently during early development), Claude Code's config is lost and requires reauthenticating.

-This template creates a named volume to persist Claude Code's data between container rebuilds.
+This template uses Anthropic's devcontainer feature and additionally creates a named volume to persist Claude Code's data between container rebuilds.